-Achieving net-zero carbon emissions is an ambitious goal made possible through the carbon credit system.
+Achieving net-zero carbon emissions is an ambitious goal made possible by the development of a carbon credit system.
 While some companies must purchase carbon credits and offset their carbon footprint, others can buy them voluntarily in addition to their primary net-zero programs.
 This has encouraged the development of a carbon offset market where stakeholders can buy and trade carbon credits and help climate change organizations implement carbon reduction projects.

 As with any exchange system, carbon trading presents many challenges, especially when it comes to digitalization.